The planning system and development management

 Key Contacts in DOE Planning

-DOE Planning headquarters based in Millennium House, Belfast, and deals with strategic planning issues.
+DOE Planning headquarters is based in Causeway Exchange, Belfast, and deals with strategic planning issues.

 Local Area Planning Offices are responsible for operational issues such as development management and enforcement and for preparing development plans.